 Now here we have a brand new song in One Take form before it's even been released.
 How incredible is that?
 It's pretty great as well isn't it?
 Here's hoping we get to here the original very soon.

-The latest One Take is another real old number, and it feels incredibly refreshing to hear it played by a nothing,nowhere. who has seen and done things they probably never imagined in the years that have followed its release.
+This track is real old number, and it feels incredibly refreshing to hear it played by a nothing,nowhere. who has seen and done things they probably never imagined in the years that have followed its release.

 'Death' is up there with nothing,nowhere.'s most cathartic and corrosive songs, with rattling drums and breakdowns aplenty.
 Yet when it's given the One Take treatment, it becomes a beautifully slow slice of desolation and despair.
 An incredible example of the versatility that comes with good songwriting.